 Here are some of my favourites:

-- The automatic processing and auctioning of orders (electronic POs etc.) and of related trading documents and data, thereby enhancing the speed and certainty of doing business at a lower total cost;
+- The automatic processing and auctioning of orders (electronic POs, e-invoicing etc.) and of related trading documents and data, thereby enhancing the speed and certainty of doing business at a lower total cost;

 - Improved workflow of the internal procurement process – this enables end-user self-service and decentralization, with control through company-specific catalogues;

-- New functionality such as e-requests for quotation and online bidding in auctions;
+- New functionality such as e-requests for quotation and online bidding in auctions using electronic bids;

-- Connectivity to external supply chains and the allowance of shared real-time information;
+- Connectivity to external supply chains, and the allowance of shared real-time information for enterprise resource planning and supply chain management;

 - Improvement in supply chain mechanisms, leading to mutual benefit for all using e-procurement software;